sorainnosia/tarbr-bin/readme.md

 ```

 ## Normal Usage
-Merge multiplle files/folders into a single tarball file and compress it using brotli compression
+Merge multiple files/folders into a single tarball file and compress it using brotli compression

 ```
    -TB <filename> <directory> -O "output.tar.br" -F